tfassbender/GamePlan/README.md

 ## 🚧 Project Status

 GamePlan is currently in development.
-The backend is functional.
-The frontend is in progress.
+An MVP is functional, but some features are still being planed or implemented.

 ## ✨ Planned Features